 While lenders are always interested in lending money and finding new clients to lend to, they are also always looking to reduce the risk associated with lending.
 Credit scores are one of the most used and most convenient ways to assess this risk.
-There are of course many other ways to evaluate the risk of lending, including but not limited to credit history, income, overall financial health and the bankruptcy score.
+There are of course many other ways to evaluate the risk of lending.
+This may include your credit history, income, overall financial health and bankruptcy score (or BNI Score).

 When you file for bankruptcy, your lenders will need to absorb the losses associated with your unpaid loans.
 A bankruptcy score allows your potential lenders to evaluate the risk that any loan they give you will end up completely uncollectible.

 The bankruptcy score is often described as secretive as you’re unable to purchase your bankruptcy score like you can with a credit score.
 A bankruptcy score is meant specifically for use by lenders.
 There are no specific rules for how lenders must calculate a bankruptcy score.
 For some lenders, the higher the bankruptcy score the better, and for others the lower the bankruptcy score the better.

 Is Your Bankruptcy Score The Same As Your Credit Score?

 Yes and no. Both a credit score and a bankruptcy score allow a potential borrower to assess your creditworthiness, but that’s the extent of their similarity.

 Someone who has a high risk of filing for bankruptcy could have a good credit score.
 Bankruptcy scores and credit scores each assess a different type of risk; this is why both are necessary for a lender to properly evaluate a potential new borrower.

 Typically a person who is on the verge of needing to file for bankruptcy will communicate certain credit behaviours, which is what the bankruptcy score measures.
 Here are a few of the factors on how a bankruptcy score is calculated:

 - An increase in the amount of credit a consumer is using